Information for parents and carers

 Once we have received an application, our learners are invited to a one on one interview.
 This will help establish what support is already in place and which, if anything, needs to be put in place to aid the learner.
 All elements of support on offer will be discussed and an agreed plan will be put in place.
 Find out more about the support we can offer as a college..

 As a college we are awarded a limited amount of money to help support learners in need of financial support.
 This is mainly used to help learners with transport costs, equipment and materials, after an initial payment has been made, further payments are subject to good attendance and behaviour.
 Learners may be eligible to claim a bursary fund to help with their studies.
 Find out more about the financial support we can offer to learners.

 Who can learners turn to for help with other issues?

 We have a dedicated team based on campus who are there to listen and support any learners who are experiencing any problems inside or outside of college.
 One of our main aims is for all learners to be happy and enjoy their time at college, and we have a range of services to assist them including personal tutors, learning mentors and achievement coaches, the safeguarding team and learner liaison officers.

 What transport is there to get to college?

 Car parking is available on campus for learners who are able to drive.
-There are train and bus links into Coventry, which bring you into the city only a few minutes’ walk from our City Campus.
+There are train and bus links into Coventry, which bring you into the city; only a few minutes walk from our campus.

 What happens after college?

-Learners can take a variety of pathways once they have completed their programme, such as continuing into Higher Education at the College, going to University or starting an apprenticeship.
+Learners can take a variety of pathways once they have completed their programme, such as continuing into Higher Education at the College, going to University, starting an Apprenticeship or finding employment.
 We have dedicated Careers Advisors to give advice and guidance.